Chamber salutes businesses, prepares for new leadership | Sarasota | Your Observer

-The Greater Sarasota Chamber of Commerce recognized local businesses during the 96th annual Membership Meeting and Luncheon.
+Greater Sarasota Chamber of Commerce awards local businesses during 96th annual Membership Meeting and Luncheon.

-The first day on the job for Kevin Cooper, the new President and CEO for the Greater Sarasota Chamber of Commerce, included standing in front of more than 400 guests for the Salute to Business 96th annual Membership Meeting & Luncheon.
+The first day on the job for, Kevin Cooper, new President and CEO for the Greater Sarasota Chamber of Commerce included standing in front of more than 400 guests for the Salute to Business 96th annual Membership Meeting & Luncheon.

 The crowd gathered at the Hyatt Regency Sarasota for the event that honored businesses for hiring neighbors, investing in the future and attaining milestone anniversaries of service.